-All of our cocoons and cabins come with beds, oil filled radiator, kettle and have electricity and lighting (no bedding, linen or cooking equipment is supplied).
+All of our cocoons and cabins come with beds and have electricity and lighting (no bedding, linen or cooking equipment is supplied).

 Do you have caravans or tents for hire?

-Sorry we don’t hire out caravans or tents.
-However we do have four berth cabins or two berth cocoons that can be hired.
+Yes we do have tent hire packages, however we don't hire out sleeping bags.
+We don’t hire out caravans, however we do have four berth cabins or two berth cocoons that can be hired.

 Can I hire camping equipment, travel cots or sleeping bags?

-Sorry we don’t have tents, travel cots or sleeping bags for hire.
-Our shop however does stock some basic camping equipment that you can purchase.
+We do have tent hire packages which also include campaing equipment.
+We don't hire travel cots or sleeping bags, however our shopdoes stock some basic camping equipment that you can purchased.